Machine learning with kernels for portfolio valuation and risk management: Introduction

-Our paper builds on the vast literature on machine learning with kernels, which has its roots in the early works of James Mercer (1909) and Stefan Bergman (1922) who studied integral operators related to kernels.
+Our paper builds on the vast literature on machine learning with kernels, which has its roots in the early works of James Mercer \cite{mer_1909} and Stefan Bergman \cite{ber_1922} who studied integral operators related to kernels.
 The basic theory of RKHS's was developed in the seminal paper \cite{aro_50}.
 Kernels were rediscovered by the machine learning community in the 1990s and utilized for nonlinear classification \cite{bos_guy_vap_92} and nonlinear PCA \cite{sch_smo_mue_98}.
-This boosted an extensive research activity on kernel based learning. \cite{sun_05} and \cite{ste_sco_12} provide a systematic functional analysis of kernels on general (i.e., non-compact) domains, \cite{dev_ros_cap_05} connect the theories of statistical learning and ill-posed problems via Tikhonov regularization, \cite{ros_bel_dev_10} study convergence of integral operators using a concentration inequality for Hilbert spaces.
+This boosted an extensive research activity on kernel based learning. \cite{sun_05} and \cite{ste_sco_12} provide a systematic functional analysis of kernels on general (i.e., non-compact) domains, \cite{dev_ros_cap_05} connect the theories of statistical learning and ill-posed problems via Tikhonov regularization, \cite{ros_bel_dev_10} study convergence of integral operators using a concentration inequality for Hilbert space-valued random variables.
 Our sample estimators are based on kernel ridge regression, which is discussed in detail in, e.g., \cite{cuck_smale_2001, wu_et_al_2006}.
 We add to this literature by developing a tailor-made framework of kernel ridge regression for dynamic portfolio valuation and risk management.
 To the best of our knowledge, related results in the machine learning literature are derived under stringent assumptions on either $f$ (e.g., bounded and smooth in \cite{ras_sam_2017,cap_dev_2007}) or $E$ (e.g., compact in \cite{lin_et_al_2018}), which do not hold in applications in finance.
-This is evident from the simple example~\eqref{eqfloatingS} above.
+This is evident from the simple example~\eqref{exEMC} above.
 Moreover, we exploit the celebrated kernel representer theorem for obtaining closed form estimators of the value process.
-We also provide an optimal sampling measure that minimizes the finite sample bounds, such as \eqref{CCinF}.
-Modern introductory texts to machine learning with kernels include \cite{bis_06, cuc_zho_07, hof_sch_smo_08, ste_chr_08, pau_rag_16}.
+Modern introductory texts to machine learning with kernels include \cite{sch_smo_02,bis_06, cuc_zho_07, hof_sch_smo_08, ste_chr_08, pau_rag_16}.
 For the convenience of the reader we recall the essentials of Hilbert spaces, and RKHS's in particular, in the appendix.